jeffreymlewis/notes/prometheus-kubernetes-cronjob-monitor.md

 # Overview
-Alert when a kuberntes CronJob fails.
+Alert when a kuberntes [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) fails by monitoring failure of the underlying [Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/).

 # Requirements
 This solution requires that [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) be installed in your Kubernetes cluster.
-It also assumes a label named `cronjob_name` has been added to `.spec.jobTemplate.metadata.labels` in each CronJob.
+It also requires a label named `cronjob_name` is added to `.spec.jobTemplate.metadata.labels` in each CronJob.
 (I recommend adding the `cronjob_name` label to `.spec.jobTemplate.spec.template.metadata.labels` as well, but this is not required.)

 # Prometheus Monitor for Kubernetes CronJobs
-The following prometheus query outputs the number of failures for the most recent [Job](https://kubernetes.io/docs/concepts/workloads/controllers/job/) for each [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/).
-If there are no failures (aka, no cronjobs are failing) there will be no output.

 I'll start by showing the entire query, then breakdown the different parts.

-## Number of failures for most recent Job in all CronJobs
+## Number of failures for a CronJob's most recent Job
-This PromQL query will output the number of times the most recent Job for each CronJob has failed.
+This PromQL query will output the number of times a CronJob's most recent Job has failed.
 A CronJob is defined as a Kubernetes Job containing the label `cronjob_name`.
 If no jobs are failing, the output will be empty.
 ```
 clamp_max(
   MAX BY (label_cronjob_name, namespace) (